Mareliusmoen/cosmic-ninja/README.md

 | Incorrect input when  given options in every chapter | Print 'wrong input' message, and reprint input choices.                                                                                                  | Print 'wrong input' message, and reprint input choices.                                                                                                  | Confirmed  |
 | Trying to input empty text in name selector          | Show 'wrong name' name message, and ask for a new input                                                                                                  | Show 'wrong name' name message, and ask for a new input                                                                                                  | Confirmed  |
 ## Bugs

-## Unsolved bugs
-## Problems encountered during the creation-process
+### Problems encountered during the creation-process
 - Indentations are hard to keep track of as the while loop gets more and more if elif else with each chapter. **FIX:** Refactor the code and make functions in other .py files to make the overall code easier to read.
 - Some ASCII art needed to be tweaked because some of the combination of symbols have a coding attribute and messed with the code (especially backslash which makes indentations). **FIX:** Add spaces after backslashes to prevent them from indenting is one example.
 - Did not define the chapters and chapter options as functions but jus declared them as variables, this made them print to console as soon as program started because of the import command. **FIX:** Change all chapter-variables to chapter functions in their appropriate .py files and then call them in the run.py code.